alebarp/alebarp.github.io/_pages/talks.md

 ======
 * 23rd October 2025 - delivered the [Statistical Sciences Research Institute](https://www.southampton.ac.uk/research/institutes-centres/statistical-sciences-research-institute-s3ri) seminar at Southampton

-* 23rd September 2025 - organised and gave a talk at the [Linking Geometry and Statistics: beyond a mere coincidence?](https://www.turing.ac.uk/events/linking-geometry-and-statistics-beyond-mere-coincidence) workshop at the Alan Turing Institute
+* 23rd September 2025 - gave a talk at the [Linking Geometry and Statistics: beyond a mere coincidence?](https://www.turing.ac.uk/events/linking-geometry-and-statistics-beyond-mere-coincidence) workshop at the Alan Turing Institute.
+The workshop was organised with the UCL's [Geometric Statistics Research Group](https://geometricstatisticsgroup.wordpress.com/)

-* 21st November 2024 - gave a talk with [Arthi Nachiappan](https://www.thetimes.com/profile/arthi-nachiappan) on "Biases, perception, and societal impact of AI" at UCL
+* 21st November 2024 - gave a talk with [Arthi Nachiappan](https://www.thetimes.com/profile/arthi-nachiappan) (The Times, Sky News) on "Biases, perception, and societal impact of AI" at UCL

 * 20th June 2024 - talk at workshop [Workshop on Stein's Method and Networks](https://www.stats.ox.ac.uk/events/workshop-steins-method-and-network)